Skip navigation

 CPR stands for cardiopulmonary resuscitation.
 It is a lifesaving procedure that is done when a baby's breathing or heartbeat has stopped.
 This may happen after drowning, suffocation, choking, or other injuries.
 CPR involves:

-Permanent brain damage or death can occur within minutes if a baby's blood flow stops.
+Permanent brain damage or death can occur in as little as 4 minutes if a baby's blood flow stops.
 Therefore, you must continue these procedures until the infant's heartbeat and breathing return, or trained medical help arrives.

 Considerations